btcpayserver/btcpayserver-doc/docs/OpenCart.md

 - [You've a BTCPay store on the instance](./CreateStore.md)
 - [You've a wallet connected to your store](./WalletSetup.md)

-## 1. Install BTCPay Plugin
+## 1. Install BTCPay extension

-There are three ways to **download BTCPay for OpenCart plugin**:
+There are three ways to **download the BTCPay for OpenCart extension**:

 - Via the Admin Dashboard (recommended, see below)
 - [OpenCart Marketplace](https://www.opencart.com/index.php?route=marketplace/extension)
 - [GitHub Repository](https://github.com/btcpayserver/opencart)

-### 1.1 Install plugin from OpenCart Admin Dashboard
+### 1.1 Install the extension from OpenCart admin dashboard

-Note: work in progress, plugin undergoing review atm.
+Note: work in progress, extension undergoing review atm.

-### 1.2 Download and install plugin from Marketplace or GitHub
+### 1.2 Download and install the extension from Marketplace or GitHub

-1. Download the latest BTCPay plugin from [Github](https://github.com/btcpayserver/opencart/releases) or [Marketplace (WIP)](https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=XXXXXX)
+1. Download the latest BTCPay extension from [Github](https://github.com/btcpayserver/opencart/releases) or [Marketplace (WIP)](https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=XXXXXX)
 2. Menu: Extensions -> Install
 3. Click button [Upload] and upload the downloaded `btcpay.ocmod.zip`
 4. After upload finished you should see a notice "Success: You have modified extensions!"

 ![BTCPay OpenCart: Extension installation upload](./img/opencart/oc3--01--upload-zip.png)

-### 1.3 Enable the plugin
+### 1.3 Install the extension
 1. Menu: Extensions -> Extensions
 2. On "Choose extension type" dropdown select "Payment"
 3. On "Action" column click the green install button